getodk/docs/docs/central-entities.rst

 - Create an Entity with a registration form (automatically or after project manager approval)
 - Use multiple different registration forms targeting the same Entity List (e.g., registration at school vs. registration at home)
 - Use Entities in one or more follow-up form
+- Bulk create many Entities by uploading a .csv data file into an existing Entity List
 - Download Entities into Power BI, Excel, Python, and R

 Important limitations: